villhei/elixirtut/elixir_web/app/chapters/introduction.md

 * Using version 1.2.3
 * [Installation instructions](http://elixir-lang.org/install.html)
-* Sublime as an editor works reasonably well
+* Sublime and Visual Studio Code as editors work reasonably well

 ## <a name="elixir_usage"></a>Usage